Jon Snyder

 Jon Snyder is a former member of the Spokane City Council.
 He was first elected in 2009.
 Snyder chaired the Public Safety Committee for the City of Spokane.

 Education and early life

 Snyder is a graduate of Lewis and Clark High School in Spokane.
-He graduated from The Evergreen State College with an emphasis in Media Studies.
-While at Evergreen State College in 1990 he directed the filming of a live concert of Nirvana (band) that is now in the permanent collection of the EMP Museum in Seattle.
+He graduated from Evergreen State College with an emphasis in Media Studies.
+While at Evergreen State College in 1990 he directed the filming of a live concert of Nirvana that is now in the permanent collection of the EMP Museum in Seattle.

 Politics

 City Council

 Snyder ran for City Council seat of District 2, Position 2 in 2009 in a 6 way primary with City Council incumbent Mike Allen.
 Snyder won the 2009 primary with 31.49% of the vote; sending him to general to face off with Mike Allen.
 He went on to win the 2009 general election against Allen with 53.65% of the vote.

 Since the start of his first term, Snyder has been an advocate for road traffic safety, including taking the lead on passing a Complete streets ordinance in the City of Spokane.
 He was appointed to the Washington Traffic Safety Commission in 2012.